-Events, however, will force a reconsideration of lawyers'. ethics.
+Events, however, will force a reconsideration of lawyers' ethics.
 In the first place, it is hardly likely, in a community learning to live with the Trade Practices Act and where there are stringent limits on monopolisation, prohibitions on resale price maintenance and general discouragement of anti-competitive activity, that the legal profession will emerge unscathed whilst others are submitted to legal discipline.
 The debate about the appointment and privileges of Queen's Counsel is not confined to this country.
 80 In Canada the coinage has been debased in some parts, leading to a call for abolition of the title, as misleading.
 More important, it seems to me, than matters of title are matters of substance.
 The rules that require, as a matter of ethics, the presence of Junior Counsel and the so-called "two-thirds" rule for the fees of Junior Counsel plainly require revision, if not abolition.
-"The Monopolies and Mergers Commission in England has struck down the two-counsel_rule.
-81 .
-I predict a similar fate in this country.
-Even if a separate Bar survives, as seems to me likely; it should survive on the services provided .. and not artificially fixed minimum fees.
+The Monopolies and Mergers Commission in England has struck down the two-counsel rule.
+81 I predict a similar fate in this country.
+Even if a separate Bar survives, as seems to me likely, it should survive on the services provided and not artificially fixed minimum fees.

-Allied to this is the debate about lawyers' advertising.
-Modesty, gentlemanly conduct and the theory of equal professional skill proscribe advertising by lawyers.
+Modesty, gentlemarrly conduct and the theory of equal professional skill proscribe advertising by lawyers.
 But should this be so?
 Some evidence suggests that when professional people are permitted to advertise, the cost of services provided falls.
-It was so in the case of optometrists in the United States. ^{8.2} The absolute prohibition on professional advertising would appear to be in its last days.
-This is a universal debate embracing the English profession,83 the United States profession and the profession in Australia.
+It was so in the case of optometrists in the United States.
+But should this be so?
+Some evidence suggests that when professional people are permitted to advertise, the cost of services provided falls.
+It was so in the case of optometrists in the United States.
+But should be appeared to be in its last days.
+This is a universal debate embracing the English profession, the United States profession and the profession in Australia.

 The Law Foundation's survey certainly appears to indicate that many people believe that lawyers are specialised but do not know how to go about finding a person with the appropriate specialty.
 In England, the Monopolies Commission recommended, putting it generally, that solicitors should be free to advertise as they wished, including publicly, concerning their specialties, fees and speed of service.
-The only proviso was that the advertisements should not "claim superiority in any respect" over other solicitors nor contain "inaccuracies or misleading statements".84 The Commission did propose a power in the Law Society to prohibit advertising "likely to bring the profession into disrepute".
-Certainly this ruling .heralds a change which I believe we are likely to see in this country.
+The only proviso was that the advertisements should not "claim superiority in any respect" over other solicitors nor contain "inaccuracies or misleading statements".
+The Commission did propose a power in the Law Society to prohibit advertising "likely to bring the profession into disrepute".
+Certainly this ruling heralds a change which I believe we are likely to see in this country.